Education Safeguarding Service

 - Publication of a Safeguarding Newsletter providing critical information and updates for schools and settings three times each year

 - Policy lead, monitor and report on care standards in local authority residential special school provision under Standard 20 of the NMS.

 Non-statutory services that can be commissioned for a fee include:

 - Providing centralized training for designated safeguarding staff in education

-- Provision of bespoke training in e-safety within a safeguarding framework
+- Provision of bespoke training in online safety within a safeguarding framework

 - Independent management investigations